Aruhasi/Observed_fingerprint/README.md

 - The total processing time depends on the following factors:
    - **Chunk Size:** Larger chunks may increase processing speed but require more memory.
    - **Running Window:** The time complexity increases with longer trend lengths.
-   - For instance, a **10-year trend** calculation runs significantly faster than longer segments (e.g., 73 years).
+   - For instance, a **73-year trend** calculation runs significantly faster than 10-year segments for constructing internal variability distribution.
    - Optimal settings can be adjusted in the relevant scripts to balance speed and memory usage.

----

-### **Key Notes**
+- **Key Notes**
     - Ensure that all datasets are correctly preprocessed and located in the specified directories.
     - It's recommended to run the notebooks **step by step** and verify outputs before proceeding to the next stage.
     - If you encounter memory issues, consider reducing the chunk size or optimizing data processing steps.

 ---
 ## 5. Contact